lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 - New behaviors and capabilities for study guidance, early alerts, and collaboration
 - Tightened safety & boundary rules for academic integrity
 - New conversation starters
-- Uploading all course materials created since Module 1
+- Uploading all student-oriented course materials created since Module 1

 > **Note:** Test if your PA refuses to complete graded work by prompting it to do so.
 If it does not refuse, then you should revise the *core role* or the *safety & boundary* section within the instructions.

 ## 6.2 Extend Office Hours and Provide Timely Responses

 ### Purpose
 Extend the instructor’s presence beyond scheduled hours by using AI to generate consistent, accurate responses to common student questions.
-Although multiple tools can generate FAQs or office-hour support, the PA is still the official student-facing channel.
+Although multiple tools can generate FAQs or office-hour support, the PA is still the official 24/7 student-facing channel.

 ### Alternative Tool 1: General-Purpose LLMs (e.g., ChatGPT, Copilot, Gemini, Grok, etc.)
 Upload your course materials and prompt the LLM to generate an FAQ or any other support resources desired.